codeigniter-kr/ci4userguidekr/source/general/modules.rst

 Controllers
 ===========

-Controllers cannot be automatically routed by URI detection, but must be specified within the Routes file itself 컨트롤러는 URI 감지로 자동 라우팅 될 수 없지만 라우트 파일 자체 내에 지정되어야합니다.
+Controllers outside of the main **application/Controllers** directory cannot be automatically routed by URI detection, but must be specified within the Routes file itself

 ::